 The 2003 film adaptation of the book has an unusually staggering amount of adult content that got by, to the point where the Seuss estate expressed their disapproval over their inclusion and sparking a debate among critics and audiences over whether or not the movie should've kept its PG rating.
 It got so bad that they declared that there should be no more live action adaptation of Seuss' works.

-- The S.L.O.W.'s original acronym was the Super Hydraulic Instantaneous Transporter (S.H.I.T.), which Conrad is about to spell out until being cut off by the Cat.
-"Noooo!
+- The S.L.O.W.
+(Super Luxurious Omnidirectional Whatchimajigger)'s original acronym was the Super Hydraulic Instantaneous Transporter (S.H.I.T.), which Conrad is about to spell out until being cut off by the Cat.
+"OH!
 Quick!
 To the S.L.O.W.!"

 - Conrad puts a loaf of bread between his trousers before doing the "Indoor Stair Luge".

 - This bit with Larry and Conrad confronting each other:Lawrence "Larry": It's Lawrence, you snot-nosed little son of a [Joan walks in] WONDERFUL WOMAN who I'm ABSOLUTELY crazy about!

 - Don't forget: "SON OF A BI-(cue Sound-Effect Bleep)" after the Cat (as a chef) cuts off his tail during an argument with a TV show host (who is also the Cat himself).
 Most TV edits cut out the "BI-" part and mute the bleep.